 This is the main method as it’s suitable for all maturities and lengths.
 It’s also really easy to get right as you can create several new plants just by taking a short vine cutting.

 Locate some healthy vines

 When taking cuttings to propagate your String of Hearts, you need to check for one important thing; a node.
 Without it, you will have a very slim chance of success.
 A node is where two leaves have broken out from the vine and where roots will start to grow from.

 Use your clean scissors to cut off several vines, making sure each includes one or more nodes.

 Fill up your container with water

-Next, you want to fill up a glass with fresh temperate water to place your String of Hearts cuttings into.
-Cold or hot water will shock and burn the cutting which makes a successful propagation almost impossible.
+Next, you want to fill up a glass with fresh temperate water to place your cuttings into.
 If possible, use filtered water or collected rainwater to avoid any sensitivity to fluoride but don’t worry too much about this if inconvenient.

 Place your cuttings in water